mike-jgo/csopesy_mp/README.md

 ---

 ## 🤖 AI Usage Note
-We acknowledge the use of AI in this project as a tool to help clarify C++ concepts and assist with debugging.
+We acknowledge the use of AI in this project as a tool to help clarify C++ concepts.
 Rest assured that we did not use it to generate and copy ready-made code.
 Hence, all AI-assisted content was carefully reviewed, tested, and refined by our group to ensure full comprehension.

 ---